 What happens if the package is refused at customs?

 The package is marked "return to origin" (RTO) and shipped back to the Printful facility.
-Printful charges the seller a return logistics fee ($5–$15) and discards the unit — they don't restock printed POD items.
+Printful charges the seller a return logistics fee and discards the unit — they don't restock printed POD items.
 The original production cost and outbound shipping are not refunded.
-RTO rates on India prepaid orders typically run 3–8%.
+Always confirm the buyer accepts any customs duty before reshipping.

 Should I quote a single shipping time for India on my product page?

-No. Single-number promises like "ships in 14 days" generate disproportionate support load when half the orders take 25–30 days.
+No. Single-number promises like "ships in 14 days" generate disproportionate support load when a large share of orders take 25–30 days.
 The honest version: "Ships from our facility in 2–5 business days.
 International transit and Indian customs take an additional 2–4 weeks.
 Most orders arrive in 17–35 calendar days."
-Most stores see ticket volume drop 40–60% after switching to a window-based quote.
+Most stores see ticket volume drop significantly after switching to a window-based quote.

 Can I offer cash on delivery (COD) for India?

 Not through Printful.
 Printful only fulfills prepaid orders.
-COD is the dominant payment method in India — roughly 60% of e-commerce by volume — but offering it requires a separate Indian-domestic fulfillment partner or a regional warehouse with COD-capable couriers (Delhivery, DTDC, Blue Dart).
+COD is a dominant payment method in India — but offering it requires a separate Indian-domestic fulfillment partner or a regional warehouse with COD-capable couriers (Delhivery, DTDC, Blue Dart).
 Most cross-border POD stores stay prepaid-only and accept the lower conversion rate as the cost of using global fulfillment.

 What's the cheapest way to ship to India through Printful?